About Fatima

 Campus Organizing Director, Barack Obama 2012 Presidential Campaign

-Hire, train, and organize leaders on college campuses across battleground state of Virginia to mobilize college student voters.
+Hire, train, and organize leaders on college campuses across battleground states of Pennsylvania, Ohio, and Virginia to mobilize college student voters.
 Oversee 150 organizers, create voter guides, and raise $200,000.
 Manage media related to GOTV efforts on college campuses.

 2008-2012